Gwalior Fort: Garuda monument

-Sahastrabahu (Sas-Bahu) temple
+Saas Bahu temples

-The Sas-Bahu Temple was built in 1092-93 by the Kachchhapaghata dynasty.
-Dedicated to Vishnu, it is pyramidal in shape, built of red sandstone with several stories of beams and pillars but no arches.
+The Saas Bahu Temples were built in 1092–93.
+Dedicated to Lord Annirudha and Lord Shiva, These are pyramidal in shape, built of red sandstone with several stories of beams and pillars but no arches.

 Gurdwara Data Bandi Chhor

-Gurdwara Data Bandi Chhor was built during 1970s and 1980s at the place where 6th Sikh Guru Hargobind Sahib was arrested and held captive by Mughal Emperor Jahangir in 1609 at the age of 14 years on the pretext that the fine imposed on his father, 5th Sikh Guru Arjan Dev Ji had not been paid by the Sikhs and Guru Hargobind.
+Gurdwara Data Bandi Chhor was built during 1970s and 1980s at the place where 6th Sikh Guru Hargobind was arrested and held captive by Mughal Emperor Jahangir in 1609 at the age of 14 years on the pretext that the fine imposed on his father, 5th Sikh Guru Arjan Dev had not been paid by the Sikhs and Guru Hargobind.
 According to Surjit Singh Gandhi, 52 Hindu Rajas who were imprisoned in the fort as hostages for "millions of rupees" and for opposing the Mughal empire were dismayed as they were losing a spiritual mentor.
 On getting released Guru Hargobind requested the Rajas to be freed along with him as well.
 Jahangir allowed Guru Hargobind to free as many rajas he could as long as they are holding on to the guru while leaving the prison.
 Guru sahib got a special gown stitched which had 52 hems.
 As Guru Hargobind left the fort, all the captive kings caught the hems of the cloak and came out along with him.

 Palace

-Man mandir palace
+Man mandir

-The Man mandir palace was built by the King of Tomar Dynasty – Maharaja Man Singh in 15th century.
-Man Mandir is often referred as a Painted Palace because the painted effect of the Man Mandir Palace is due to the use of styled tiles of turquoise, green and yellow used extensively in a geometric pattern.
+The Man mandir palace was built by Man Singh Tomar in 15th century.
+Man Mandir is often referred as a Painted Palace due to the use of styled tiles of turquoise, green and yellow used extensively in a geometric pattern.

 Hathi Pol

-The Hathi Pol gate (or Hathiya Paur), located on the southeast, leads to the Man mandir palace.
+The Hathi Pol (or Hathiya Paur), is the principal entrance gate located on the southeast, leads to the Man mandir palace.
 It is the last of a series of seven gates.
 It is named for a life-sized statue of an elephant (hathi) that once adorned the gate.
 The gate was built in stone with cylindrical towers crowned with cupola domes.
 Carved parapets link the domes.

-Karn mahal
+Karn Palace

 The Karan mahal is another significant monument at Gwalior Fort.
 The Karn mahal was built by the second king of the Tomar dynasty, Kirti Singh.
 He was also known as Karn Singh, hence the name of the palace.

-Vikram mahal
+Vikram Mahal

-The Vikram mahal (also known as the Vikram mandir, as it once hosted a temple of Shiva) was built by Vikramaditya Singh, the elder son of Maharaja Mansingh.
+The Vikram mahal (also known as the Vikram mandir, as it once hosted a temple of Shiva) was built by Vikramaditya Singh, the elder son of Maharaja Mansingh tomar.
 He was a devotee of shiva.
 The temple was destroyed during Mughal period but now has been re-established in the front open space of the Vikram mahal.